Ryan Potter: Career

-In 2010, Potter began his acting career at the age of 15 when he received a leaflet in his kung fu class announcing Nickelodeon was looking for teenagers to star in a new martial-arts themed program entitled Supah Ninjas.
-After a few days of considering an acting career, Potter decided to audition, eventually landing the series' lead role of Mike Fukanaga, a typical American teen who discovers he is a descendant from a long line of ninjas.
+In 2010, Potter began his acting career at the age of 13 when he received a leaflet in his kung fu class announcing Nickelodeon was looking for teenagers to star in a new martial-arts themed program entitled Supah Ninjas.
+After a few days of considering an acting career, Potter decided to audition, eventually landing the series' lead role of Mike Fukanaga, a typical American teen who discovers that he is descended from a long line of ninjas.
 In March 2012, Nickelodeon announced it had renewed Supah Ninjas for a second season.

 Following the premiere of Supah Ninjas in January 2011, he became one of Nickelodeon's popular young stars, featured in numerous teen magazines and making personal appearances in the network's special Nickelodeon's Worldwide Day of Play and its reboot of Figure It Out, as well as an appearance on its sister network's broadcast of the 2011 TeenNick HALO Awards.
 In March 2012, Potter began a recurring role on Fred: The Show, portraying Fred's best friend.

 Potter later voiced Big Hero 6 protagonist Hiro Hamada and reprised his role in the animated series based on the film and Kingdom Hearts III.
+The film would later go on to win "Best Animated Feature" at the 2015 87th Academy Awards.

 Potter was also lobbying for the role of Tim Drake and created a concept fight scene using the character's signature bō staff as an audition.
-He ended the video with a plea to Ben Affleck to cast him as Robin.
-He was then cast as Beast Boy (or Garfield "Gar" Logan) in Warner Bros.'s live-action Titans series.
+He ended the video with a challenge to Ben Affleck to cast him as Robin.
+He was then cast as Beast Boy in the DC Universe / HBO Max series Titans.

-Since 2020, he has been the voice of wealthy camper Kenji Kon in Jurassic World: Camp Cretaceous.
+From 2020 to 2022, he voiced the character Kenji Kon in Jurassic World: Camp Cretaceous on Netflix.

+In 2024, Potter was announced to be starring in a fan film based on the Warner Bros. animated series Batman Beyond titled "Batman Beyond: Year One"; with Potter set to play the lead role of Terry McGinnis / Batman.